 Oh, the places you can go to splurge S$30,000 on

-Just launched ahead of France and Italy, the new Bvlgari online shop is pretty something.
-Driven by a dedicated e-concierge team, the platform brings online shopping to another level with 3D product images and AR – the latter currently enables customers to preview the bags (AR plans for jewellery, watches and more are underway) that are true to size.
+Driven by a dedicated e-concierge team, the new Bvlgari online shop brings online shopping to another level with 3D product images and AR – the latter currently enables customers to preview the bags (AR plans for jewellery, watches and more are underway) that are true to size.
 Think of it as somewhat of a life-like shopping experience, equipped with retail support in real-time (give them a call or hop onto a live chat), free shipping, flexible delivery (within 24 hours even) and complimentary returns.
 Every order will come with an exclusive hand-wrapped gift box, and if you’re one of the lucky first 30 clients, spend a minimum of S$1,000 and you will receive a celebratory gift.

 Want to customise your dream car without leaving your couch?
 The Bentley Co-Creation programme, which began long before COVID-19 occurred, empowers the customer with unique (daring, even) designs and has now expanded into the realm of virtual reality.
 The whole process involves an interactive survey, where based on a stock selection of imagery, the customer ends up creating a mood board of interests, favourite colours, materials, combinations and atmosphere.